AoifeWM/data-structures-and-algorithms/python/code_challenges/linked_list/README.md

 ## Challenge

-Write a system of linked lists which can be manually constructed with node objects, can insert new nodes, can check to see if the entire list includes a given value or not, and can output the entire list as a formatted string.
+Write a system of linked lists which can be manually constructed with node objects, can insert new nodes at the head, end, or directly before or after the first appearance of a given value in the list, can check to see if the entire list includes a given value or not, and can output the entire list as a formatted string.

 ## Approach & Efficiency